 So yes, the good news is that leaky gut can heal.
 And as it does so, you are likely to feel better and better over several months or years.
 Here’s a quick overview of my 5-step plan for healing leaky gut.

 I help patients day after day to heal leaky gut.
 While it is something you can do at home, it is often overwhelming and confusing to do on your own for the first time.
 That’s why I offer one-on-one consultations in-person and/or by phone and video calls to guide you through the process.
 It can make every difference to feel that you are not alone in the process, and to know what works and doesn’t work.

 Leaky Gut Treatment Options

-I’ve also created a way to help you in a group, online.
-It is my Healing Leaky Gut Course.
-It includes a food sensitivity test kit, and a one-on-one session with me, along with group sessions to help you get the information you need to heal.
+I’ve also created a way to help you online.
+It is my Healing Leaky Gut with Dr. Doni (Online Course).
+It includes a food sensitivity test kit, a one-on-one session with me, along with online sessions to help you get the information you need to heal.

 If you prefer to work with me one-on-one, check out my Leaky Gut Solutions Program.
 It includes consultations with me, a food sensitivity panel, and support for implementing dietary changes and integrating supplements to help heal leaky gut.

 To find out exactly how to heal leaky gut and get started with the process without having a consultation, the 21-day Stress Remedy Program is the perfect way to jump right in.
 Click here for more information and to sign up.

 Don’t delay!
 Leaky gut can go away, but not if you ignore it – all you have to do is start taking steps to eliminate the causes and introduce support to help your body heal.